JoeyStanley/jekyll-for-designers/resources.md

 * *[Learn to purrr](http://www.rebeccabarter.com/blog/2019-08-19_purrr/)* by [Rebecca Barter](http://www.rebeccabarter.com) is the tutorial on purrr that I wish I had.

-* *[Modern R with the Tidyverse](https://b-rodrigues.github.io/modern_R/)* by Bruno Rodriguez is a work in progress, but it's another free eBook that shows R and the Tidyverse.
+* *[Modern R with the Tidyverse](https://b-rodrigues.github.io/modern_R/)* by Bruno Rodriguez is a work in progress (as of June 2022), but it's another free eBook that shows R and the Tidyverse.

 * [Easystats](https://easystats.github.io/easystats/) "is a collection of R packages, which aims to provide a unifying and consistent framework to tame, discipline, and harness the scary R statistics and their pesky models."